amitlan/website/writing/pg/partition-logical-replication/index.md

-This feature to replicate using an ancestor's schema allows the receiving end to consume the received changes without having the matching leaf partitions present, as is required when you don't use the new `publish_via_partition_root` option for publishing.
+This feature to replicate using an ancestor's schema allows the receiving end to consume the received changes without having the matching leaf partitions present, as is required when you don't enable the new `publish_via_partition_root` option for publishing, which is also the default.
 The changes can be received into either a non-partitioned table or a  partitioned table of the same name as the published ancestor.
 The receiving table may also contain a different set of partitions than those of the published table.

-Actually, receiving changes into a partitioned table is also something you couldn't do before.
-You may have seen the following error with a receiving server that's running on Postgres 12 or less:
+Actually, receiving changes into a partitioned table is also something that wasn't allowed before; you may have seen the following error on a receiving server:

 ```
 create subscription sub connection '$connection_string' publication pub;